McSneaky/es4x-alias-test/readme.md

 Installed es4x-pm like shown in here: https://github.com/reactiverse/es4x#usage

-Tried to run index.js but alias does not work, throws error:
+Tried to run index.js with `es4x ./index.js` but alias does not work, throws error:

 ```
 ModuleError: Module "stream" was not found